matco/webwatcher/README.md

 This application is ready to be deployed on Google App Engine.
 The best is to create a new Google Cloud Platform project dedicated to the application.

 You will need the following dependencies:
-* Google Cloud SDK (follow the instructions to login to your project)
+* Google Cloud SDK (follow the instructions to log in to your project)
 * Node.js with NPM

 ### Create the database instance